Siam-analytics/Sales-Performance-Viz/README.md

 ## How to Use This Dashboard

 1.  **Explore Filters:** Use the dropdown menus and selection boxes on the right and top to filter the data based on specific criteria (e.g., a particular marketing campaign or country).
 2.  **Interact with Visualizations:** Hover over data points in the charts to see more detailed information.
 3.  **Adjust Parameters:** Modify the "Moving Average Month" and "Top N" parameters to change the analysis displayed.
 4.  **Analyze Trends:** Observe the patterns and relationships revealed in the different visualizations.

 ## About This Repository

-This repository contains the Tableau workbook (`.twb` or `.twbx` file) for the Sales Dashboard, along with any supporting data files (if included separately).
+This repository contains the Tableau workbook .`twbx` for the Sales Dashboard, part of the projects showcased on the [Siam-analytics](https://github.com/Siam-analytics) GitHub page.

 ## Author